 - Disconnect the thermostat wires from TT connections on the burner junction box.
 If the burner shuts off, check for:

-Short circuit in the thermostat wires.
+- Short circuit in the thermostat wires.

-- Short circuit in the thermost

-Defective thermostat.
+- Defective thermostat.

 Burner has flame but motor isn't running

 - Gas valve stuck in open position.

 - Replace the control.

 - Burner and heat exchanger may need cleaning.